DavidMorano/system/src/libcx/README.txt

 LIBCX

-This is a UNIX interface library.
+This is a UNIX® interface library.
 This library provides some function interfaces that might be missing in the standard distribution libraries.
 Currently we only make up for some missing library calls in Sun (Oracle) Solaris®.
 These are: